AminsCode/Udacity_DeepReinforcementLearning/Project3_CollaborationAndCompetition/Report.md

      agent = self.agents[agent_number]

 and experiance is transferred to function learn() of the class ddpg_agent.
 There, the actor and the critic are handled by different ways.

+### Future ideas

+Check different values for hyperparameters such as LEARNING_PERIOD, and neural network parameters fc1_units, fc2_units, etc.
+How does the addition of new nonlinear layers in the used neural networks affect the robustness of the algorithm.
+It would be interesting to train agents using MAPPO and compare them with MADDPG.